DRBench: A Realistic Benchmark for Enterprise Deep Research

 \subsection{Ablation: Effect of Backbone Language Model on DRBA}

-We evaluate the impact of backbone language models on DRBA using the MinEval subset for controlled comparison (Table~\ref{tab:backbone_results}).
-GPT-5 achieves the best balance of factual grounding, insight recall, and report quality.
+We evaluate the impact of backbone language models on DRBA using the FullBenchmark subset for controlled comparison.
+As the results in \Cref{tab:backbone_results} shows, GPT-5 achieves the best balance of factual grounding, insight recall, and report quality.
 Open-source models show mixed results: Llama-3.1-405B excels in factuality but lags in recall, DeepSeek-V3.1 delivers balanced performance through targeted fine-tuning, and Qwen-2.5-72B is reliable but trails GPT-5.
 These results underline the importance of backbone choice; larger and more advanced models generally yield stronger overall performance, though some open-source options are competitive in specific metrics.
-In addition, our experiments also revealed a significant limitation in agents retrieving critical insights from the open web.
-As shown in \Cref{fig:insight_type_recall} in \Cref{app:full_model_ablation}, no agent managed to successfully source external knowledge, highlighting the difficulty of extracting relevant information for deep research applications within an unboundedly large search space.
+In addition, our experiments reveal a significant limitation in agents’ ability to retrieve critical insights from the open web.
+As shown in \Cref{tab:insight_type_recall} in \Cref{app:full_model_ablation}, no agent successfully sourced external knowledge, highlighting the difficulty of extracting relevant information for deep research applications within an unboundedly large search space.